bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

 5. **Will the separated Worker/Delegate/Signer proposal be implemented in time?**

    Yes.
-In BitShares 2.0 we will see workers, who grow and development the ecosystem, block signers (called witnesses) to ensure blockchain security, and delegates which define (after shareholder proposal) the variable settings of the blockchain, such as block interval, price feeds, and more.
+In BitShares 2.0 we will see workers, who grow and development the ecosystem, block signers (called witnesses) to ensure block chain security, and delegates which define (after shareholder proposal) the variable settings of the block chain, such as block interval, price feeds, and more.

 6. **What has been done to stabilize the user interface and make it user friendly/more responsive?**

    A lot has been done to this regard.
-Mainly, the full client has been separated into a lightweight client which connects to a set of trusted servers, and an optional core client that handles the full blockchain and P2P networking.
+Mainly, the full client has been separated into a lightweight client which connects to a set of trusted servers, and an optional core client that handles the full block chain and P2P networking.
 Furthermore, the lightweight client has been rewritten to employ next generation web technologies (websockets, react.js,...) to ensure a highly responsive interface.